-Eponym is a name of a legend or real person that writers associate with some other person, object, institution or thing.
-Simply, we can define it as a famous person whose name is given to someone else, such as Homer has derived the name of ancient epic “The Odyssey” from a major character, Odysseus.
-Many TV shows, books and films have used eponymous characters like Emma, Harry Potter and The Legend of Zelda.
-Besides, we commonly see the use of this literary device in literature, industry, places and in several other fields.
+Eponym is a name of a legend or real person that writers associate with some other person, object, institution, or thing.
+Simply, we can define it as a famous person whose name is given to someone else, such as Homer has derived the name of his ancient epic The Odyssey from a major character, Odysseus.
+Many TV shows, books, and films have used eponymous characters like Emma, Harry Potter, and The Legend of Zelda.
+Besides, we commonly see the use of this literary device in literature, industry, places, and in several other fields.

 Everyday Use of Eponym

-James Thurber in his novel, “The Secret Life of Walter Mitty” introduces the main character Walter Mitty, who is rather timid and unadventurous fellow whose wife has dominating role in their relationship.
-Beneath his humble and timid exterior, Walter Mitty hides dreams and a great fantasy in his life in which he imagines himself as a successful surgeon, a daredevil pilot and a naval heroic commander.
-After his dreams “Walter Mitty Dreams” is referred as a sort of wild fantasy that an average person can dream up to satisfy his/her daily grind.
+James Thurber in his novel, The Secret Life of Walter Mitty, introduces the main character Walter Mitty, who is a rather timid and unadventurous fellow, whose wife has the dominating role in their relationship.
+Beneath his humble and timid exterior, Walter Mitty hides dreams and a great fantasy in his life in which he imagines himself as a successful surgeon, a daredevil pilot, and a heroic naval commander.
+After his dreams, the phrase “Walter Mitty Dreams” is used to refer to a sort of wild fantasy that an average person can dream up to satisfy his/her daily grind.

-Jonathan Swift in his satirical novel “Gulliver’s Travels” uses “Lilliputian”, a name originates from the miniature and fictional name of island nation situated in the area of South Pacific where Gulliver was lashed to the ground.
-This term generally means anything small or miniature or it may have a derogatory sense, referring to pettiness or narrow-mindedness.
+Jonathan Swift, in his satirical novel Gulliver’s Travels, uses the name “Lilliputian,” which originates from the miniature and fictional name of an island nation situated in the South Pacific, where Gulliver was lashed to the ground.
+This term generally means anything small or miniature, or it may have a derogatory meaning, referring to pettiness or narrow-mindedness.

-A Victorian writer Pierce Egan in his book, “Life in London” during 1821 had featured two popular characters Tom and Jerry.
-This book became very popular and finally their adventurous story got entry into in William T. Moncrieff’s play.
-More recently, William Hannah and Joseph Barbara have created mouse and cat, which is an adaptation in American cartoon series “Tom & Jerry.”
+A Victorian writer Pierce Egan in his 1821 book, Life in London, featured two popular characters, Tom and Jerry.
+This book became very popular and finally their adventurous story gained entry into in William T. Moncrieff’s play.
+More recently, William Hannah and Joseph Barbara have created a cartoon cat and mouse duo, dubbed Tom & Jerry.
 Their popularity in different comic books and on television continues today.

-In “Pickwick Papers”, Charles Dickens has created his most endearing and enduring character, Mr. Samuel Pickwick, who is head of Pickwick Club in London.
-He and his associates make a travelling society to visit different areas in England to study the phenomena and peculiarities of life.
+In Pickwick Papers, Charles Dickens has created his most endearing and enduring character, Mr. Samuel Pickwick, who is head of the Pickwick Club in London.
+He and his associates make a travelling society to visit different areas in England, to study the phenomena and peculiarities of life.
 The purpose is to do something good for others.
-Along the way, they encounter some shady and evil characters like Mr. Jingle.
+Along the way, they encounter some shady and evil characters, like Mr. Jingle.

 Function of Eponym

 Eponym is like an allusion that refers to a famous person.
 Therefore, it develops a link between a reference and the thing being referred to, and through this connection, readers are able to understand the idea easily.
 The scope of eponym is wide.
-It is everywhere, as we can easily find its frequent use in literature, politics, advertising, sciences, discoveries, music, films, medicines and legal studies.
+It is everywhere, as we can easily find its frequent use in literature, politics, advertising, sciences, discoveries, music, films, medicines, and legal studies.
 Besides, eponyms give further meanings to the terms and increase readers’ information by providing them reference of the names of famous persons from history.